-Although most native bees are solitary in the sense that one female raises a family by herself, the members of a species like to live near to one another.
+Although most native bees are solitary in the sense that one female raises a family by herself, the members of some species like to live near to one another.
 For that reason, you should group tunnel sizes together.
-In other words, one block may have lots of ¼-inch holes, while the next block has lots of 3/8-inch holes.
+In other words, one bee block may have lots of ¼-inch holes, while the next block has lots of 3/8-inch holes.
 Space the holes at least ½- to ¾-inch apart—the larger the holes the bigger the spacing.

 If at all possible, line the holes with paper straws or rolled wax paper.
 A paper liner does two important things: